BorisTheBrave/RuleBook/docs/comparison_to_inform7.md

 ## Rulebook Variables

 There's no easy equivalent of [rulebook variables](https://ganelson.github.io/inform-website/book/WI_19_10.html).
-If you need something like this, consider adding an extra argument, which is some sort of mutable object you can fit ths data in.
+If you need something like this, consider adding an extra argument, which is some sort of mutable object you can fit the data in.

 The HandleAttack example demos something like this.